Milkdown/milkdown/gh-pages/pages/guide/getting-started/index.md

 With this pattern you can enable or disable any custom syntax and feature you like, such as table, latex and slash commands.
 You can even create your own plugin to support your awesome idea.

-> :baby_bottle: Fun fact: The Milkdown documentation is rendered by milkdown.
+> 🍼 Fun fact: The Milkdown documentation is rendered by milkdown.

 ---